artsy/eigen/docs/analytics_and_tracking.md

     type: "thumbnail",
   }),
 }

-export const _test_tracks = tracks // add this if we need to use these in test files.
 ```

 This will minimize the tracking code sprinkled over the component code to just one line per track event.